bryg217/bryans-blog/posts/2-state.md

 With this post, and many other to come, I don't seek to take an opinionated stance.
 I believe there's many different approaches for many different problems.
 Instead, I just seek to add another tool to our metaphorical tool belt.

-So, again, this post simply shows **a different way of sharing state between different pages/routes within a React app, without Redux**.
+So, again, this post simply shows **a different way of sharing state between different pages/routes within a React app, without Redux -- again, especially for developers using Next.js**.

 **Note:** At the end of this post, I'll share a link to an example project using this approach.